 - Apps: There are several free meditation apps that can help you customize your practice.
 I like Insight Timer.
 They havea massive free library and provide the option to adjust the length of meditation.

-- My Free Resource Library: Mondays Made Easy also offers a FREE Body-Scan Visualization resource for members of the Free Resource Library.
+- My Free Resource Library: Mondays Made Easy also offers a FREE Body-Scan Visualization Meditation Script for members of the Free Resource Library.
 This resource includes a mindful meditation script that you can read to your students.
 It also includes an audio recording of a guided reading.
 You can also access this resource by downloading it for free from Mondays Made Easy’s TpT Store.

 Download Mondays Made Easy’s FREE Body-Scan Visualization Meditation resource!